MartianDreamer/my-free-time/README.md

 A better APIs (with a simple stupid client) for my company time management tool

-put mytimews url to environment variable "mytime.ws.url"
+put mytimews url to environment variable "mytime_ws_url"

 if you're absent in the morning it will check in at 13:30